Mohammed-El-Nabulsi/single-electron-transistor/docs/source/one_body.rst

     .. figure::  _static/imports.jpg
         :align:   center

 The Data is exported in a hdf5 format.
 For further information see **exportData**.
+In the following documentation the calculation of the harmonic potential is described in detail.
+The other potentials are calculated in the same way.
+Therefore only differing parts are stated for the box and the gauss potential.

 .. automodule:: HaPPPy.OneBody
 .. autoclass:: OneBodySolver